sspi7/Brinkley_s_Garden/README.md

 ## Phase 1: Planning
 - <b>Define goals</b>
 -- Section off the garden into full sun, partial sun, and shade.
 You also need to note down when these changes occur.
 My reason is that some plants, although in full sun, only need 4-6 hours of sunlight; any more can harm the plant.
 Other plants want as much sun as they can get.
 Now  inspect the partial and shade areas.
 Sometimes these areas change when seasons change.
 Always check so your plants so they can benefit from the sunlight.
-Note: When plants enjoy basking in the sun, you need to check the moisture in the soil using a moisture and pH meter.
+Note: When plants enjoy basking in the sun, you need to check the moisture in the soil using a moisture and pH meter.</P>
 - <b>Gather resources</b>
 -- Decide on the best planters you will be using; size, shape, and type of container matter.
 Why does it matter?
-First, consider the depth of the container for plants with a long, deep root system or those that love to spread along the whole yard.
+First, consider the depth of the container for plants with a long deep root system or those that love to spread along the whole yard.
 These two types of plants, usually trees, can take over your ground nutrition and deplete water sources meant for other plants.
 LOL.
 Play nice, so everyone will win-win.
-  Do make important decisions regarding how much land will be involved and the root system in directing planting into the ground.
+  <p>Do make important decisions regarding how much land will be involved and the root system in directing planting into the ground.
 If you are using containers, you have to make sure it is the appropriate size and depth.
-NOTE: Always use black containers; research shows you plants will thrive better and longer.
+NOTE: Always use black containers; research shows you plants will thrive better and longer.</P>
+- <b>Water Management</b>
 -- Next, look for available water sources and how you will disperse the water to the vegetation.
+Test your water especially if you are using well water, or from openwater areas on your land.

 ## Phase 2: Development
-- Set up environment
+- <b>Set up environment>/b>
+  --
-- Build core features
+- <b>Build core features</b>

 ## Phase 3: Content Creation
 - Offline content development